last update 20 March 2013

 thanks to the Scarborough Library for this image

-Today's grim looking and impenetrable chapel is an early 1900s rebuild after severe damage caused by a major fire in next door Boyes store.
+Today's grim looking and impenetrable (to us) chapel is an early 1900s rebuild after severe damage caused by a major fire in next door Boyes store.

 Then Lily moves far south to Folkestone, where Frank has become the organist and choirmaster of Christ Church.